18 Things To Look For In A Memory Care Facility

 If your loved one has physical health concerns, such as diabetes or other health problems that require constant monitoring and care, make sure that the memory care facility you choose is staffed to provide this care.
 When interviewing the facility, let them know about the special physical needs of your loved one and make sure that they can meet them.

-The memory care facility should be regularly visited, and on-call doctors should generally be available for the residents.
+The memory care facility should have a medical doctor on-site regularly, and on-call doctors should generally be available for the residents.
 Physical illness can be common in residential care facilities, and various physical ailments can arise due to dementia or Alzheimer's disease.
 The physical medical needs of your loved one should be met regularly.

 Having a doctor who regularly visits the facility, as well as an on-call doctor, may ensure that any physical health conditions may be diagnosed and treated quickly.
 This can improve your loved one’s quality of life and may also extend their life.